petudeveloper/Household-Expenses/README.md

 rails db:migrate
 ```

-- To start your local host, run
+- To start your localhost, run

 ```sh
 rails server
 ```

-You can stop your local server pressing `<ctrl> + c` on your keyboard.
+You can stop your local server by pressing `<ctrl> + c` on your keyboard.

 ### Tests

 - Your computer should have Google Chrome installed.
-- On the root of the project, run
+- At the root of the project, run

 ```sh
 rspec